Level up your gaming experience with vivo Y20s [G] - BusinessWorld

 Yet in the virtual arena, the electronic device would also have a large impact on the gaming experience.
 Thus, players expect them to match their abilities for a great sensation in both competing and winning.

 Focusing on helping the users take part in different games through an affordable device, global technology company vivo launches the vivo Y20s [G].
-This new smartphone is available for pre-order for only P9,999 from April 10-15, 2021.
+This new smartphone is now available for purchase for only P9,999 in select vivo stores and kiosks nationwide and at vivo’s official Lazada and Shopee stores.

-Aside from being able to go through the notable gaming features firsthand, pre-ordering the vivo Y20s [G] also comes with free True Wireless Stereo (TWS) earphones worth P2,499, which can accompany the users with a good audio experience during the game.
+Aside from being able to go through the notable gaming features firsthand, customers who will purchase the vivo Y20s [G] until April 15 will get a free True Wireless Stereo (TWS) earphones worth P2,499, which can accompany the users with a good audio experience during the game.

 Users can also have a better game in vivo Y20s [G] with the assistance of Multi-Turbo 3.0.
 Remarkably, this feature can foresee the system abnormalities caused by third-party applications and solve these problems even before they take place.